 - Using rented equipment

-Remember – professional movers won’t service your mower for you, and they won’t move it if the fluids haven’t been drained.
+Remember – professional movers won’t service your mower for you or move it if the fluids haven’t been drained.

 They’ll expect you to have these items taken care of before they arrive.